2019-2020 Student Handbook

 Juried Examinations (Juries)

 Music majors must perform a juried examination at the end of each semester on their primary instrument.
 The material performed on the jury will reflect the student’s work during the semester as determined by the applied professor.
 Juries for non-majors and majors on non-primary instruments will be at the discretion of the applied teacher.
-More information about the procedure.
+More information about this procedure.

 Music majors are required to present a senior recital during the last semester of applied study.
 Candidates for graduation must perform a pre-recital screening for select faculty members to assure that the student is ready to proceed with the senior recital.
 This may take place in conjunction with the juried examination prior to the semester of the senior recital.
-More information about the procedure.
+More information about this procedure.

 Students are expected to attend all of their scheduled university classes to satisfy all academic objectives as outlined by the instructor.
 The instructor, who reserves the right to deal with individual cases of non-attendance, determines the effect of absences upon grades.
 No absences are allowed for quizzes or exams.
 Absences from ensemble rehearsals, sectional rehearsals or performances will result in a failing grade and/or expulsion from that ensemble.